Ziqian-Huang0607/devchart/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request on GitHub.
+If you have ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request on GitHub.、
+Missing support for C++, Java, Python...
+Create Pull Requests to add supports for differ languages

 ## License